New Wave (Polish political party): Senyszyn and Nonpartisans

 Joanna Senyszyn was a candidate in the 2025 Polish presidential election.
 Senyszyn was a longtime activist and poseł of the Democratic Left Alliance, although she quit it in 2021 and cofounded the Democratic Left Association.
 She was supported in her campaign by the Democratic Left Association and Nonpartisans, a minor anti-establishment party chaired by Piotr Bakun with various ties to Bezpartyjni Samorządowcy (which it split from) and the far-right Confederation.
 Senyszyn claims to have been compelled to run by the Nonpartians, although another candidate affiliated with the Nonpartisans, Wojciech Papis, the party's secretary, also tried to run, but failed to gather the necessary 100,000 support signatures.
+Despite support from Nonpartisans, Senyszyn was accused of having her 100,000 support signatures forged.
 Bakun became Senyszyn's campaign plenipotentiary.
-Senyszyn was also accused of having her 100,000 support signatures forged.
+Following Bakun's migration to New Wave, he was succeeded as chairman of Nonpartisans by Kamil Suchański.

 Preliminary organization

-In the presidential election, Senyszyn obtained 1.1% of the vote, coming 9th out of 13 candidates.
-After the first round of the election, on 22 May, Senyszyn announced that she would organize a new political party.
+In the presidential election, Senyszyn obtained 1.09% of the vote, coming 9th out of 13 candidates.
+During the election, she was described as anti-clerical, and left-wing.
+After the first round of the election, Senyszyn at first declared that she could "only support a true revolutionary" in the second round, but she eventually endorsed Rafał Trzaskowski of Civic Platform.
+On 22 May, Senyszyn announced that she would organize a new political party.

 Initially, the party had the placeholder name "Senyszyn's Empire" and later "Red Corals", both references to elements of Senyszyn's presidential campaign.
 In June, New Left leader Robert Biedroń acknowledged the not yet registered party, imploring it to join the New Left on a single electoral list.
 Senyszyn also announced a youth wing of the party.
 According to Senyszyn, the party received around 10,000 signups after its announcement.

 Ultimately, the party adopted the name "New Wave", implying a "new wave to sweep away the old political world", after a vote on Facebook, with the name winning against "Democracy", "Party of Stars", "Tomorrow's Generation" It was joined by former Democratic Left Alliance politicians Robert Kwiatkowski and Marek Balt as well as Piotr Bakun.